cloudspannerecosystem/machmeter/docs/setup.md

 Refer to [Kubernetes concepts cheat sheet](https://medium.com/hashmapinc/30-second-kubernetes-concepts-cheat-sheet-98ba813194cb) and [kubectl CLI cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for a quick reference to common concepts and commands.

+### Workload Identity for Authentication
+The steps mentioned in [Use Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) are automated in the setup phase.
+It triggers the creation of a Google Service Account with Spanner Admin role and a Kubernetes Service account with Workload Identity User binding to the Google Service Account.
+This enables the Kubernetes Service Account to impersonate the Google Service Account when authenticating for requests to Spanner in execute phase.

 ### Configuration File Definition

 <div class="resource-config" markdown="1">